b72u68/fileeter/README.md

 # Fileeter

 > Have you ever been tired of some Leetcode problem pages not having filter
-> by difficulties and having to scroll to find the roblems?
+> and having to scroll to find the roblems?
 Well say no more.

 <p align="center">
   <img src="/images/icon.png" width="30%" height="auto" />